Docs / VS Code

 Ship a preview from VS Code without leaving the editor

-Use the PreviewShip VS Code extension to authenticate once and deploy a build output folder or active HTML file to a live preview URL.
+Use the PreviewShip VS Code extension to authenticate once and deploy build output or an active HTML, Markdown, or PDF file to a live URL.

 Answer First

-PreviewShip VS Code extension is built for developers who already live inside the editor and want a shareable preview URL without switching to a hosting dashboard.
-Install the extension, save your API key, and deploy your static build output or current HTML file when it is ready for review.
+PreviewShip VS Code extension is built for developers who want a shareable URL without switching to a hosting dashboard.
+Install the extension, save your API key, and deploy static build output or the current HTML, Markdown, or PDF file when it is ready for review.

 Key takeaways